New Mexico seeks to protect judges from threats, doxxing

 People are also reading…

-A House floor debate and vote could take place as soon as Friday.
+A New Mexico House floor debate and vote on the bill could take place as soon as Friday.
 Legislators have until Jan.
 17 at noon to send bills to Democratic Gov. Michelle Lujan Grisham.

 Criminal penalties under the bill also would apply to threats against current and former judges, from Supreme Court justices to magistrates and arbiters of domestic violence cases.